montchr/montchr.github.io/resume.md

 *January 2015 – Present*

-- Work with a team of experienced developers, designers, and media professionals to continue development of Pedestal, a mobile-first online news publishing platform
+- Works with a team of experienced developers, designers, and media professionals to continue development of Pedestal, a mobile-first online news publishing platform
-- Served as sole developer for over a year of the company's initial growth period
+- Served as sole developer and technology lead for over a year of the company's initial growth period
-- Handled feature requests and bug fixes from editorial and sales teams, improved performance, mitigated spam attacks, major refactors
+- Handles feature requests and bug fixes from editorial and sales teams, improves performance, mitigates spam attacks, refactors codebase to meet evolving requirements
-- Implemented many new frontend and backend features based on mockups and product requirements
+- Implements new frontend and backend features based on mockups and product requirements
+- Developed a post ontology tagging system based on Schema.org
+- Developed a sponsorship scheduling system for use in emails
+- Developed and published a PHP API for EveryBlock, integrated data into neighborhood-specific post streams and email blasts
-- Guided freelance developers as they developed new features for use within our systems
+- Guides freelance developers as they develop new features
+- Leads product demonstrations and provides one-on-one support for editorial and sales teams
-- Engaged in frequent code review and QA sessions with other developers and designers
+- Engages in frequent code review and QA sessions with other developers and designers
-- Contributed to several open source projects upon which Pedestal depends
+- Contributes to several open source projects upon which Pedestal depends
-- Maintained documentation for various Pedestal features
+- Maintains documentation for various Pedestal features
-- Developed a complex post ontology tagging system based on Schema.org
-- Developed and published a PHP API for EveryBlock
-- Occasionally takes photographs for articles

 #### Links